aminalhazwani/teaching.aminalhazwani.com/_posts/2016-03-09-intro-web-development-one.markdown

 ---
 layout: post
-title:  "Introduction to web development - Part 1"
+title:  "Intro to web development - Part 1"
 day:    "Wed, March 9"
 time:   "10 AM - 12 PM"
-meta:   "If you design for the web it's good to know how the techonology behind it works.
-In this lecture we have a first introduction to HTML documents together with the setup of our machine for web development"
+meta:   "If you design for the web it's good to know how the technology behind it works.
+In this lecture we setup of our machine for web development, we go through a first introduction to HTML documents together with the a small start of CSS"
-current: true
 visible: true
 ---